freelawproject/courtlistener/DEVELOPING.md

 ## Legal Matters

-Not surprisingly, we have a lot of legal, and particularly, IP, lawyers around here.
+Not surprisingly, we have a lot of legal, and, in particular, intellectual property, lawyers around here.
 As a result, we endeavor to be a model for other open source projects in how we handle IP contributions and concerns.

 We do this in a couple of ways.
 First, we use a copy-left license for CourtListener, the GNU GPL Affero license.
-Read the details in the license itself, but the high level is that it's a copy-left license that's designed specifically for the kind of code that isn't distributed to end users (like an app would be, say).
+Read the details in the license itself, but the high level is that it's a copy-left license that's designed specifically for the kind of code that's run on servers and isn't distributed to end users (like an app would be, say).

 The other thing we do is require a contributor license agreement from any non-employees or non-contractors that contribute code to the project.
 The first time you make a contribution to any of our repos, a bot will ask you sign the agreement.
 Please do so.
-If you have any questions about it, please don't hesitate to ask.
+If you have any questions about it, please ask.

 On with the show.

 # Discussing things

 We host [a Discourse forum](https://flp.discourse.group/c/developer-discussions/8) where you can ask questions and search past ones.
 We should use this more, but mostly people seem to get into our Slack and ask things there.
-When they do that, the answers to their questions go into a black hole and only ever help the person that asked it.
+When they do that, the answers to their questions go into a black hole and only ever help the person that asked them.
 Ah well.

 ## Architecture